Pollution in our Oceans

 - IFAS EDIS

 - Sweep up spilled fertilizer, pesticides, and herbicides.
-Store products in dry-covered areas to prevent products from being washed into storm drains.
+Store products in dry, covered areas to prevent them from being washed into storm drains.

 - Treat only problem areas.